- Last Updated on Monday, 03 January 2011 07:47 03 January 2011

-- Written by CHERYL WETZSTEIN, The Washington Times December 6, 2010
+- Contributed by CHERYL WETZSTEIN, The Washington Times December 6, 2010 CHERYL WETZSTEIN, The Washington Times December 6, 2010

 In addition to an "education gap" in marriage, there is also a "faith gap," says the new State of Our Unions report on marriage.

 "Middle America has lost its religious edge," wrote W. Bradford Wilcox, director of the National Marriage Project at the University of Virginia, looking at trends over the past 40 years.

 In the 1970s, the moderately educated — blue-collar, working-class Americans with high school diplomas or some college — were more likely to go to church every week than people with college degrees.

 That has now reversed: Today 34 percent of college graduates attend weekly religious services, compared with 28 percent of moderately educated Americans, said the report, which was jointly issued by the NMP and Center for Marriage and Families at the Institute for American Values.